 For site consultations and advice the following individuals can be contacted within WDFW:

 SPU does not have regulatory jurisdiction over the creek running through your property.
-DPD and WDFW (and possibly US-ACOE) will need to be contacted for technical advice and information on regulatory compliance before starting any project.
+SDCI and WDFW (and possibly USACE) will need to be contacted for technical advice and information on regulatory compliance before starting any project.